oracle-livelabs/security/accessgovernancee2e/review-who-has-access/review-who-has-access.md

-# Check Who has Access to What for Myself or My Direct Reports
+# Check who has access to what for myself or my direct reports

 ## Introduction